Moving to Freiburg, Germany

 If you are thinking about moving to Freiburg, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Freiburg can vary greatly depending on the location and size of the property.
 As of recent data, the average cost for buying an apartment in the city center can be quite high, while in the outskirts it can be significantly lower.
 For renting, a one-bedroom apartment in the city center can also be quite expensive, while outside the city center the cost can be considerably less.
-However, these prices are subject to change and can fluctuate based on the current real estate market," remarked one expat who made the move to Freiburg.
+However, these prices are subject to change and can fluctuate based on the current real estate market," explained one expat living in Freiburg, Germany.

 Should I buy or rent a home in Freiburg?